JakeBGitHub/RickandMortyWebApp/README.md

 Connection: keep-alive
 ```

-**Comparing stats of two specified characters in catalogue**:
+**Comparing the stats of two specified characters in catalogue**:
 `@app.route('/compare', methods=['GET'])`
 `@app.route('/compare/success_browser', methods=['GET', 'POST'])`
 `@app.route('/compare/success_curl', methods=['GET', 'POST'])`

-Compares the stats two specified characters in the catalogue.
-Must specify both the characters IDs and names.
+Compares the stats of two specified characters in the catalogue.
+Both the desired characters ID's and name's must be specified.

 One can make a GET request to the https://www.rickandmortyapp.co.uk/compare and fill in the form to execute the app route `/compare/success_browser`.
 Or one can use the curl command: